TieDyedDevil/afx2tool-linux/README.md

 Firmware Upload
 ---------------

-While the `afx2-tool` will not upload a new firmware file to your Axe-FX II, it is very easy to do so using `amidi`:
+The `afx2-tool` may be used to upload a new firmware file to your Axe-FX II:

 1. Connect your computer to the Axe-FX II via a USB cable.
 Note that you must have already installed the Axe-FX II driver setup on your computer.

-2. Run this command on your computer: `$ amidi -l` .
-Note the port name reported for your Axe-FX II.
+2. Press the UTILITY button on your Axe-FX and navigate to the FIRMWARE page.

-3. Press the UTILITY button on your Axe-FX and navigate to the FIRMWARE page.
+3. Press the ENTER button to ready the Axe-FX to receive new firmware.

-4. Press the ENTER button to ready the Axe-FX to receive new firmware.
+4. Run this command on your computer: `$ afx2-tool -u <filename>` , where

-5. Run this command on your computer: `$ amidi -p <port name> -s <filename>` , where `<filename>` is the name of the Axe-FX II firmware file; this will have a `.syx` extension.
+   `<filename>` is the name of the Axe-FX II firmware file; this will have a `.syx` extension.

-6. Watch the screen on your Axe-FX II; follow its instructions.
+5. Watch the screen on your Axe-FX II; follow its instructions.

 Current Implementation Status
 -----------------------------